-The contractor shall carry out maintenance works as he deems necessary for the structure's integrity after execution of contract, for a period of 5 years from date of provisional acceptance.
+The contractor shall carry out maintenance works as he deems necessary for the structure's integrity even after execution of contract, for a period of 5 years

 Article 66: Dispute Settlement by Litigation

 - 66.1 If no settlement is reached within 120 days of the start of the amicable dispute-settlement procedure, each Party may seek: - a) either a ruling from a Maltese court, or - b) an arbitration ruling, in the case where the parties, i.e. the Contracting Authority and the Contractor, by agreement decide to refer the matter to arbitration.